 - Up high above your head.
 Remember there may be hazards above you such as falling objects. - All around you at eye level.
 Look around to see if there is anything in the way of where you want to move the load/hoist. - Down low on the ground (also think about what is under the ground).
-Depressions, bumps, slippery surfaces and rubbish can be all dangerous.
+Humps and bumps, slippery surfaces and rubbish can all be dangerous.